imilenkovic/Nanopore_course_SIB_2026/Day1/README.md

 ```

-##  Basecall your mouse pod5 files with Dorado m6A DRACH
+##  Hands-on III - Basecall your mouse pod5 files with Dorado m6A DRACH

 Navigate to the pre-processing directory: